Hi, I'm Ummi

 girl sitting on balcony overlooking Jaisalmer city

-When choosing my next destinations, I generally like to go for places that are less popular.
+When choosing my destinations, I generally gravitate toward places that are less popular.
 Places that nobody (in my social circle, at least) has heard of.
 The more obscure, the better.

-Or it could be places that are simply “unappealing” as travel destinations.
-Like, somewhere with a reputation of being dirty and “unsafe”.
+Or it could be places that are seen as weird or simply “unappealing” as travel destinations because they have a reputation of being dirty or “unsafe”, for example.

-I enjoy watching people’s perplexed expressions as they ask me, “You’re going WHERE?”, sometimes followed by an even more perplexed “WHY?”
+I enjoy watching people’s perplexed expressions as they ask, “You’re going WHERE?“, sometimes followed by an even more perplexed “WHY?”

 Gives me a kick every time.
-I don’t know — just a weird flex of mine, I guess.
-So, yah, that’s how this blog got its name.
+It’s just a weird flex of mine, I guess.
+And that’s how this blog got its name.

 Other F.A.Q.